Make your website move: simple animation techniques for designers

 /0:17

-How to create motion without coding
+How to create animation and motion without coding

 Bring any widget to life.
 In Readymag, animating widgets—like text, pictures, or buttons—is a breeze.
 You can animate any widget with four triggers: on load, on scroll, on hover, and on click.
 Use these alone or mix them to create сomplex effects.